Moorlands Junior School is a two-form entry school for children aged 7-11, with a Small Specialist Class.

 A child is classed as having special educational needs if he or she has a significantly greater difficulty in learning or accessing the curriculum than the majority of children of the same age.
 All staff at Moorlands will have due regard for the Special Needs Code of Practice when carrying out our duties towards all pupils with special educational needs, ensuring parents are notified when SEN provision is being made for their child.

-Our Small Specialist Class currently caters for up to 16 children with Educational Health Care (EHC) plans for Complex Learning Difficulties.
-It is staffed by one specialist teacher and two specialist teaching assistants.
+Our Small Specialist Class currently caters for up to 10 children with Educational Health Care (EHC) plans for Complex Learning Difficulties and/or Social communication needs.
+It is staffed by two specialist teachers Mrs Wood and Mrs Norbury (who both work part time and equal one full time equivalent teacher) and two specialist teaching assistants.
 The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability.
 As befits our policy of inclusion, there are regular opportunities for pupils from our SSC to integrate with their peers in mainstream school.

 Admission into our Small Specialist class is through Trafford Authority, not the school directly.